Category Archives: 2019 Films

 After a curious teenage girl snoops, Annabelle is reawakened angrier than usual and unleashes a torrent of evil spirits into the Warren house.
 Ten-year-old daughter, Judy (Mckenna Grace), must be savvy and outsmart the dangerous demons before it’s too late.

 That Annabelle does not speak or walk, but only stares, unless possessed by a spirit, is a big part of the fun and the scares.
-She tends to appear rather than move around which is part of her appeal.
+She tends to appear rather than move around, which is part of her appeal.

 And the pretty red ribbons in her hair are a bonus.

-From a fright perspective, the film provides a perfect balance of buildup and edge of your seat thrills.
+From a fright perspective, the film provides a perfect balance of buildup and edge-of-your-seat thrills.

-The best example of this is when nosy Daniela (Katie Sarife), already curious about the Warrens, breaks into the artifacts room determined to talk to the dead.
-Her motivations are believable since her father recently died in a car accident, and she is a fan favorite.
+Her motivations are believable, given that her father recently died in a car accident, and she is a fan favorite.
 Chaos ensues as she unleashes such evil forces as the Black Shuck, the Ferryman, and the Bride.

-The film tries a bit too hard to appeal to a tween or teenage audience with a silly romance between the main girl, Mary Ellen (Madison Iseman), the perfect virginal babysitter, and high school crush, Bob (Michael Cimino).
-He even serenades her after an idea by the pizza delivery man and conveniently lives across the street.
+The film tries a bit too hard to appeal to a tween or teenage audience with a silly romance between the main character, Mary Ellen (Madison Iseman), a perfect, virginal babysitter, and her high school crush, Bob (Michael Cimino).

 Staying true to its franchise roots and incorporating groovy production and musical score elements representing the decade it celebrates, the film holds up well in a myriad of similar films that rely on gimmicks and cheap thrills more than this one does.